samsulmaarif/blog/_posts/blog/2011-11-12-wvdial-gui.md

 Berikut ini adalah deskripsi dari gnome-ppp yang juga dapat kita baca di synaptic :

-> <pre>GNOME PPP is an easy to use graphical dialup connection configuring
+> GNOME PPP is an easy to use graphical dialup connection configuring
 > and dialing tool with system tray icon support.
 >
 > It uses GNOME/GTK+ for its graphical interface and integrates well